-(Air Conditioning): Press this button to turn the air conditioning system on or off.
-When this button is pressed, an indicator light on the button will come on to let you know the air conditioning is activated.
-The air conditioning can be selected in any mode as long as the fan switch is on.
+(Air Conditioning): Press this button on the left knob to turn the air conditioning system on or off.
+When A/C is pressed, an indicator light comes on to show that the air conditioning has been activated.
+The air conditioning compressor does not operate when outside temperatures fall below 40°F (4°C).
+The indicator light flashes three times and turns off when outside conditions affect air conditioning operation.
+This is normal.